aragon/aragon-wiki/docs/association/security/client_bug_bounty.md

 ## Scope

 In scope for the bug bounty are all the smart contract components of the Aragon client.
-They can be found on three main repositories:
+They can be found in the following repositories:

 !!! abstract "**aragonOS 4** ([aragonOS@4.0.0](https://github.com/aragon/aragonOS/tree/v4.0.0) and [future patch versions](https://github.com/aragon/aragonOS/releases))"
     Smart contract framework and the core of the system.